 One of the best ways to learn about rocks is by making observations and comparing their features.
-You can do this by testing rocks to see what rocks differnet types of rocks you have in your collection.
-Rock testing is perfect for adding to a rock study unit as a hands-on way of exploring the rocks, rock types and their properties.
+You can do this by testing rocks to see what rocks different types of rocks you have in your collection.
+Rock testing is perfect for adding to a rock unit study as a hands-on way of exploring the rocks, rock types, and their properties.

 Rock Testing and Identification

 My son has quite the rock collection.
 If he is in a place that allows rock collecting, he will be on the lookout for interesting specimens.